- Home

 The mission of the Dental Programs is to provide quality instruction, enabling students to develop knowledge, skills, and work ethics to acquire and retain entry level positions in the dental profession.

-The dental programs at Wiregrass are accredited by the Commission on Dental Accreditation (CODA).
+The Dental Assisting program at Wiregrass is accredited by the Commission on Dental Association (CODA), approval without reporting requirements.

 Please see the following links for information related to complaints and third Party comments.